rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 A *function call* is a *function reference* that supplies *positional arguments* and *keyword arguments* to the referenced functions.
 If any of the arguments are placeholders, this is a *partially applied function call*.

-A *dynamic function reference* is an expression that evaluates to a *function reference*.

 A *dynamic function call* is an expression that evaluates to a *function reference*.
 The *dynamic function call* supplies *positional arguments* to the